For Registrars, Clerks, Secretaries and governance professionals.

 Governing bodies and senior management teams depend on professional staff, including Clerks and Secretaries to manage the changes required to meet the needs of an evolving operating environment.
 The meeting of the national network of governance professionals brings together these individuals, who are often expected to inform and advise governing bodies on changes affecting their roles and responsibilities.

-This annual networking event is organised in partnership with the Association of Heads of University Administration (AHUA) and will consist of presentations from leading figures in governance.
+This annual networking event will consist of presentations from leading figures in governance.

 The event will also explore a range of other topics such as:

 • Issues of higher education governance that have emerged over the last 12 months and remain challenging, and scenarios for the future shape of the higher education sector.

 • Lessons to be learned from what has happened in governance in other sectors over the last year.

 • Approaches to supporting the induction and professional development of governing body members.

 • Keeping abreast of new developments and responsibilities for governing bodies (including academic governance)